 Appoggiatura Groups

-For multiple consecutive appoggiatura notes, the appoggiatura group SHOULD be used.
-The lower-case characters y MUST be given as the first characters before the first note of the group, and the lower-case character r MUST be the last character of the group.
+Appoggiatura groups MUST be used for multiple consecutive appoggiatura notes.
+The lower-case character y indicates the start of an appoggiatura group, and the lower-case character r indicates the end of the group.
 There MUST be more than one note in an appoggiatura group.

-An appoggiatura group with beams MAY occur within a non-appoggiatura beam.
+An appoggiatura group with beams MAY occur within an outer beam group.

 Measure and Staff Symbols